 I enjoy Knitting Blankets, it’s so amazing that you can make something that you can snuggle under from a few skeins of yarn.
-So many of you have loved my Chunky Knit Pillow, so today I’m sharing a Chunky Knit Blanket Pattern with a video tutorial The pattern is so simple and comforting I hope you will have fun making it 🙂
+So many of you have loved my Chunky Knit Pillow, so today I’ll show you how to knit a chunky blanket with a video tutorial The pattern is so simple and comforting that I hope you will have fun making it 🙂

 KNITTING BASICS: Learn How to cast on, Knit, Purl, and Bind off in this How to Knit Step by Step Tutorial

 Affiliate links have been used at no extra cost to the reader.
 You can read my full disclosure here.

 HOW DO YOU MAKE A CHEAP CHUNKY BLANKET?

 I honestly can’t say that I have ever made a cheap yarn project.
 My husband can easily vouch for that 😉